Are you looking for things to do in North Shore Oahu with kids? Keep scrolling to learn how to visit Waimea Valley on Oahu with kids.

 Toa Luau at Waimea Valley

 Another fun thing to do in Waimea Valley is to stay for Toa Luau, the best North Shore luau.
-It takes place at Waimea Valley in the evening.
+It takes place in the evening at Waimea Valley.

 Your Toa Luau tickets actually give you free access to Waimea Valley for the entire day.
 They even have restrooms available so you can change clothes before the show.
 So, if you’re already thinking about doing a luau, this is a great full-day adventure!